Crank Dat Killer: Plot

-Alfred contacts Soulja Boy to know more about the killer.
-When he mentions the video he made, he is told that he must flee to a "safe farm", just like Soulja Boy.
+Alfred contacts Soulja Boy to learn if he's worried about the killer.
+When he mentions the video he made, he is told that he must flee to a "safe farm", which is Soulja Boy's plan.
 After hanging up, Alfred hears thumping noises in his house, so he decides to leave.
-Alfred arrives at the same mall and is recognized by a clerk.
-Roberto, who works nearby offering free samples, is informed of Alfred's location and leaves to find him.
-Outside the mall, Alfred notes a man getting out of his car and calling him out.
-Alfred hurriedly enters the mall and wanders through the hallway until the man shoots at him.
-As Alfred hides, he sees multiple bystanders pulling out guns and, in the confusion, firing at the shooter as well as other people carrying guns.
-As Alfred runs, Roberto finds him and starts rapping, only to be thrown through a glass door by a baffled Alfred.
+Alfred arrives at the mall where he is recognized by a clerk.
+Roberto, who works nearby offering free samples, is informed of Alfred's location and he rushes off to find him.
+Outside the mall, Alfred notices a man getting out of his car and calling out for him.
+Alfred hurriedly enters the mall and tries to hide behind a stall until the man shoots at him.
+As Alfred ducks for cover, he sees multiple bystanders pulling out guns and, in the confusion, firing at the shooter as well as other people carrying guns.
+As Alfred runs, Roberto finds him and starts rapping, only to be thrown through a glass window by a frenzied Alfred.

-Back in the parking lot, the Shoe Man demands that Earn and Darius kiss for at least 2 minutes to get the sneakers.
-After debating on their value, they decide to go forward with his request, reducing it to three seconds.
-While Earn and Darius kiss, the shooter tries to hit a civilian and hits the Shoe Man in the face, killing him.
-Realizing he is dead, Earn and Darius quickly flee with the sneakers, citing their already established implication as a reason to take the shoes.
-As the shooter engages in a gunfight with the police, Alfred is picked up by Doug in his car and both flee the area.
-Grateful for saving him, Alfred reluctantly participates in a collaboration with Doug, even when he dislikes his music.
+Back in the parking lot, the Shoe Man demands that Earn and Darius kiss for at least two minutes to get the sneakers.
+After debating on their value, they decide to go through with his request, reducing it to three seconds.
+While Earn and Darius kiss, the shooter tries to hit a civilian and accidentally hits the Shoe Man in the face, killing him.
+Realizing that he's dead, Earn and Darius quickly flee with the sneakers.
+As the shooter engages in a gunfight with the police, Alfred is picked up by Doug in his car and the two of them flee the area.
+Grateful to Doug for saving him, Alfred reluctantly agrees to drive with him to the studio and finally record a song together.

-That night, Earn and Darius visit Alfred, who took Soulja Boy's advice and considers starting a farm.
-They inform him that the police arrested the Crank Dat Killer, an entirely different man they never met while the mall shooter was a high school enemy.
-Not disclosing that he was at the mall, Alfred shows them his track with Doug.
-Earn notes that it is more "sound than music", while Darius dances to the track, simultaneously noting that "it's trash".
+That night, Earn and Darius visit Alfred, who seems to have taken Soulja Boy's advice to heart as he plans on starting a farm.
+They inform him that the police arrested the Crank Dat Killer, an entirely different man none of them have encountered, while the mall shooter turns out to be a high school nemesis of Alfred's.
+Darius shows off his new shoes without disclosing how he and Earn got them, while Alfred doesn't mention that he was involved in the shooting.
+Alfred receives a recording of his song with Doug and he plays it on his phone while looking visibly pained.
+Earn notes that it's more "sound than music", while Darius says that "it's trash" and that the rhythm is impossible to dance to.
+He still ends up dancing to it.